Murder of Nikole Bakoles: Current status

-Although the remains were identified, the specific cause of Nikole Bakoles' death has not been released to the public, and her case remains classified as an unsolved homicide.
-In 2012, Jason Jensen, co-founder of the Utah Cold Case Coalition, reported receiving an anonymous phone call from someone claiming to have killed Bakoles.
-However, the caller provided no additional details, and the identity of the caller could not be traced.
+Although the remains were identified, the specific cause of Bakoles's death has not been released, and the case remains classified as an unsolved homicide.
+In 2012, an individual claiming responsibility for the killing placed an anonymous untraceable call to authorities, but provided no details.

-Law enforcement has questioned Joel Chaudoin, Bakoles' boyfriend at the time of her disappearance, though he has not been named a suspect or person of interest.
-Chaudoin was serving time in prison in Washington for unrelated property crimes when police interviewed him.
-Police have urged anyone with information regarding Bakoles' life or disappearance, particularly those who knew her or Chaudoin between January and June 2000, to come forward.
-Salt Lake County Sheriff Jim Winder, during a 2012 news conference, stated, "Someone took this beautiful young girl and left her out in the mud.
-We want to find out who did it."
+Law enforcement has questioned Joel Chaudoin, though he has not been named a suspect.
+Chaudoin was serving time in prison in Washington for unrelated crimes when police interviewed him in 2012.
+Police continue to urge anyone with information regarding Bakoles or Chaudoin between January and June 2000 to come forward.

 Legacy and folklore

-The story of Nikole Bakoles, or "Saltair Sally," has become part of local folklore surrounding the Great Salt Lake.
-Some individuals have reported seeing her ghost near the southern shores of the lake.
+The story of Nikole Bakoles, or "Saltair Sally", became part of local folklore surrounding the Great Salt Lake.
+Some locals have claimed to see her ghost walking near the southern shores of the lake.

-The television series Ghost Adventures featured an episode titled "The Great Saltair Curse," which aired on July 22, 2021.
-The episode focused on the Great Saltair, a century-old music venue near the Great Salt Lake, and explored local beliefs that the venue and surrounding land might be haunted by the spirit of "Saltair Sally” and other alleged ghosts.
+The television series Ghost Adventures featured an episode titled "The Great Saltair Curse", which aired on July 22, 2021.
+The episode focused on the Great Saltair, a century-old music venue near the Great Salt Lake, and explored local beliefs that the venue and surrounding land might be haunted by the spirit of "Saltair Sally" and other alleged apparitions.